Table of Contents

 Doesn’t having a “findable” blog with all of your best content make 100% sense in the world of online business?

-Nerdy numbers about blogging benefits
+Nerdy numbers about why blogging is not dead

 The entire raison d’être of business blogging is content marketing.
 You’re publishing valuable content to market your business.
 Your blog is not the only piece of the content marketing system, but it’s the foundation.

 According to Impact (ref):